ecestev/TestProject/README.md

 # TestProject
 A basic project consisting of an application and test harness.
 This is to serve as an example framework for developing using test driven development.
-Both a desktop project and an embedded project for the Texas Instruments Tiva C (TM4C1294NCPDT) are provided.
+Both a desktop project and an embedded project for the Texas Instruments Tiva C Launchpad (TM4C1294NCPDT) are provided.

 ## Brief Intro to Git